ddmitov/perl-executing-browser/README.md

     If PEB is able to read ```{PEB_binary_directory}/resources/app/trusted-domains.json```, all domains listed in this file are considered trusted.
 Only the local pseudo-domain ```http://local-pseudodomain/``` is trusted if ```trusted-domains.json``` is missing.
 This setting should be used with care - see section [Security] (#security).
 * **Log files:**
     If log files are needed for debugging of PEB or a PEB-based application, they can easily be turned on by manually creating ```{PEB_binary_directory}/logs```.
 If this directory is found during application startup, the browser assumes that logging is required and a separate log file is created for every browser session following the naming convention: ```{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log```.
 PEB will not create ```{PEB_binary_directory}/logs``` on its own and if this directory is missing, no logs will be written, which is the default behavior.

     Please note, that every requested link is logged and log files can grow rapidly.
 If disc space is an issue, writing log files can be turned off by simply removing or renaming ```{PEB_binary_directory}/logs```.

 **Settings based on JavaScript code:**
-JavaScript-based settings have two functions:
+They have two functions:
 1. to facilitate the development of fully translated and multilanguage applications by providing labels for the context menu and JavaScript dialog boxes with no dependency on compiled Qt translation files and
 2. to prevent data loss when user tries to close a local page containing unsaved data in an HTML form.
 * **Custom or translated context menu labels:**
   Using the following code any local HTML page can have custom labels on the default right-click context menu (if the ```contextmenu``` event is not already intercepted):